 NHS England and Improvement National LeDeR Programme

-For the purposes of this WOW hereinafter referred to collectively as ‘the parties.’
+For the purposes of this WOWWOW hereinafter referred to collectively as ‘the parties.’

-The WOW reflects an intent between the parties to work together on a collaborative project entitled, ‘AHSNs and ADASS Detecting Physical Deterioration in Supported Living Settings: Midlands Regional Pilot.'’
+The WOWWOW reflects an intent between the parties to work together on a collaborative project entitled, ‘AHSN’s and ADASS Detecting Physical Deterioration in Supported Living Settings: Midlands Regional Pilot.'’

-The detailed delivery plans of the project and corresponding appropriate legal and financial arrangements will be set out in future documentation as referenced in section 4.0 below.
+All other arrangements i.e. financial, data sharing etc. sit outside this document, and will be covered by separate agreements where relevant.

-This WOW describes the initial relationship between the parties listed to facilitate effective cooperation, collaboration and alignment in relation to the ‘AHSNs and ADASS.
+This WOWWOW describes the initial relationship between the parties listed to facilitate effective cooperation, collaboration and alignment in relation to the ‘AHSN’s and ADASS.
 Detecting Physical Deterioration in Supported Living Settings: Midlands Regional Pilot

-The parties to this WOW will be required to provide information to facilitate the planned AHSN delivery, and vice versa.
-Therefore, there are interdependencies between the parties named within the WOW.
+The parties to this WOWWOW will be required to provide information to facilitate the planned AHSN delivery, and vice versa.
+Therefore, there are interdependencies between the parties named within the WOWWOW.

 2.0 Background